texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Use as further provided in Section 730.007 of the Texas Transportation Code.

-The driver record request form also provides for the requirements that must be met if the requester does not have the subject’s written consent.
+The driver record request form also provides conditional requirements if the requester does not have the subject’s written consent.
 The Texas Department of Public Safety states six types of driving records that can be requested.

 • Status Record (Type 1): This record contains the subject’s name, date of birth (DOB), latest address, and license status